Stafford Disaster Relief and Emergency Assistance Act: Title III: Major Disaster and Emergency Assistance Administration

-Title III explains that upon the declaration of a major disaster or emergency, the President must appoint a federal coordinating officer to help in the affected area.
+Title III, Section 302 explains that upon the declaration of a major disaster or emergency, the President must appoint a federal coordinating officer to help in the affected area.
 This coordinating officer helps make initial appraisals of the types of relief most needed, establishes field offices, and coordinates the administration of relief among the state, localities, and nonprofits.
-The President must also form emergency support teams staffed with federal personnel.
+According to Section 303, the President must also form emergency support teams staffed with federal personnel.
 These support teams are sent to affected areas to help the federal coordinating officer carry out his or her responsibilities.
 The President also helps with the establishment of regional support teams.
-Title three also explains the reimbursement process for expenditures by federal agencies under the Act.
+Section 304 also explains the reimbursement process for expenditures by federal agencies under the Act.

-The federal government is not liable for any claims based on "the exercise or performance of or the failure to exercise or perform a discretionary function or duty on the part of Federal agency or an employee of the Federal Government in carrying out the provisions of this Act".
-In general, the expenditure of federal funds for debris clearance, reconstruction, or other emergency assistance which is carried out by contract with private organizations or firms is given to those organizations and firms already residing in or doing business in the affected area.
+Section 305 states the federal government is not liable for any claims based on "the exercise or performance of or the failure to exercise or perform a discretionary function or duty on the part of Federal agency or an employee of the Federal Government in carrying out the provisions of this Act".
+In general, the expenditure of federal funds for debris clearance, reconstruction, or other emergency assistance which is carried out by contract with private organizations or firms is given to those organizations and firms already residing in or doing business in the affected area (Section 307).

-Title III explains the government's nondiscrimination requirements.
+Title III, Section 308 explains the government's nondiscrimination requirements.
 The President has the right to issue and alter regulations affecting the guidance of personnel carrying out federal assistance in affected areas.
 These regulations include provisions for ensuring that the distribution of supplies, processing of applications, and other relief activities are accomplished in the fair and impartial way without discrimination on the grounds of color, race, nationality, sex, religion, age, disability, economic status, or English proficiency.
 It also explains that no geographic areas can be precluded from federal assistance by any type of scale based on income or population.